bimobject/docs/docs/minidocs/products/product.md

 ![Image of the product page](/images/minidocs/products/sections.jpg)

-Each section has an `Add` button in the top-right corner.
-Use it to search for and link entities to your product.
-Their data is automatically included in LCA and reports, and updates to the entity will reflect in your product, keeping your data accurate and current.
+The data for the added entities is automatically included in LCA and reports.
+Any updates to the entity will reflect in your product, keeping your data accurate and current.

 :::tip Get started
 Browse around on the product page and get familiar with it.